"STATIC ELECTRICITY" IS CAUSED BY FRICTION?

 Instead, we wrongly use the word "electricity" to name completely

-different things.
+different classes.
 When we say "quantity of electricity," we could be

 talking about quantities of electrons or quantities of electrical energy.

-...or quantity of potential, or forces, fields, net charge, current,
+...or quantity of potential, or amount of forces, fields, net charge,

-power, or even talking about classes of electrical phenomena or fields of
+power, or even talking about types of electrical phenomena or fields of

 science.
 All of